WORKING WITH OTHERS

 Collaboration and open dialogue is key to creating lasting mutual benefits.
 Both are at the heart of how we do business.
 These partnerships have helped us grow as a business and, as a result, be able to share what we learn for the benefit of our world.

-We work in partnership with third-party certification programs to improve the levels of productivity, labor standards and worker incomes throughout our supply chain.
+We work in partnership with third-party certification programs to improve the levels of productivity, advance respect for human rights and increase incomes throughout our supply chain.
 This proactive collaboration is driving industry-wide improvements — and helping us get the reliable, high-quality raw materials we need to make the products you love.

 We will collaborate with those suppliers, retail customers, governments, non-governmental organizations and the scientific community that are able to create mutual benefits for all involved.